RKelln/5-directions/public/writing/ppf.md

 Notes:

-All of these projects take text prompts and generate images.
-Starting images to act as the origin point to guide the generation can also be supplied and in the case of GauGAN, you can also paint a sketch and modify it to update the generated image.
+All of these projects take text prompts as input and then output generate images.
+Images to act as the origin point to guide the generation can also be supplied and in the case of GauGAN, you can also paint a sketch and modify it to update the generated image.

 Each project has different strengths and weaknesses, but in general are trained from a dataset from the internet that connects images and text, for example, it could be the text from the same page an image was found.
 After training the model is able to generate an image that has some relationship to the text.

-The interface to these models is quite novel - a short prompt, which some surprising characteristics.
-This comes with the regular caveats - the text is based on English and often originates from public internet sources.
+The interface to these models is quite novel - a short prompt, with some surprising characteristics.
+This comes with the regular caveats - the text is based on English and is trained from biased public internet sources.
 There is a growing practice of "prompt engineering" that is learning the quirks of these sorts of models and there is too much to cover here but I'll give a few examples of the strangeness.

 First, scene descriptions work poorly beyond single interactions or relationships.
 Specifying numbers of things, their spatial relationship or interactions is unlikely to work well.
 Global image composition and awareness of all the elements in the image is very poor.
-Single object and even abstract concepts can work well, and even emoji can work.
+Single objects and even abstract concepts can work well, and even emoji can work.

 Other prompt engineering tricks have bizarrely strong effects:

 apple
+the golden apple of my eye
 a photo of an _apple_
 a bad photo of an _apple_
 an _apple_ #artstation
 a highly detailed _apple_ rendered by unreal engine

 Notes:
+The choice of subject, apple, is bad here, it doesn't have enough description and it is too concrete, there is a fine balance between definite and subjective in the best prompts.
+So all of these apples will be less interesting than say, "the golden apple of my eye".

-"a photp of the _blank_" sadly, including the starting "a" and "an" seems to work better sometimes and the end result will look more like a photo than say a painting.
+"a photo of an apple" sadly, including the starting "a" and "an" seems to work better sometimes and the end result will look more like a photo than say a painting.

 "a bad photo of an apple" TODO:

-Adding #artstation to the end of a prompt encourages a mre paintly look remincent of concept paintings for films and video games - because artstation is a website featuring that sort of image.
+Adding #artstation to the end of a prompt encourages a more painterly look reminiscent of concept paintings for films and video games - because artstation is a website featuring concept art.

-"rendered by unreal engine" added to the end causes more detail and image fidelity as unreal engine is known for it's high quality rendering.
-Ading "highly detailed" also helps the model add fine details.
+"rendered by unreal engine" added to the end leads to more detail, bokeh and higher image fidelity as unreal game engine is known for it's high quality rendering.
+Adding "highly detailed" also helps the model add fine details.

-Despite all that the results can be pretty spectacular, especially for creator who are not expert visual artists, it can provide a tool that produces interesting images on demand.
+Despite all that the results can be pretty spectacular, especially for creator who are not expert visual artists, it can provide a tool that produces interesting images on demand, as long as you are willing to explore the bizarre space of prompt engineering.

 ### Credits
 * https://arxiv.org/pdf/2112.10741.pdf